The Grid

 Smell

 Ozone everywhere — the sharp metallic scent of electricity in motion.
-Near junctions, the smell sharpens to copper and burnt air, a reminder that enormous energy is moving through systems held together by maintenance and momentum.
-In the deep infrastructure, the air carries the warm, sweet smell of degraded insulation from ORACLE-era cables.
+Near junctions, the smell sharpens to copper and burnt air.
+In the deep infrastructure, the air carries the warm, sweet smell of degraded insulation from ORACLE-era cables that have been slowly cooking for decades.

 Touch

 The cables are warm — always warm, carrying power that keeps millions alive.
-ORACLE-era insulation has a tacky, slightly organic texture, degraded over decades but still functional.
+ORACLE-era insulation has degraded to something slightly tacky, like old rubber.
 Modern plasteel replacements are smooth and cold by comparison.
 Lamplighters can tell the age of a cable run by touch alone.

 Visual